-- TOOLS>EDIT DEFAULTS [6.2.3.4] - TOOLS>USER MANAGEMENT [6.2.3.7]
+- TOOLS>EDIT DEFAULTS [6.2.4.4]

+- TOOLS>USER MANAGEMENT [6.2.4.7]

+- Help>Service [6.2.5.2]

-- Help>Service [6.2.4.2] - TOOLS>SET PASSWORD [6.2.3.6].
+- TOOLS>SET ADMINISTRATOR PASSWORD [6.2.4.6].
 This protects the current password.

-6.3.12 User Management
+6.3.15 User Management

-Use the TOOLS>USER MANAGEMENT [6.2.3.7] menu command to open a window from which you can add and remove system users.
+Use the TOOLS>USER MANAGEMENT [6.2.4.7] menu command to open a window from which you can add and remove system users.
 When you add a user, the system will create a user folder that becomes the data path for that user.
 User management, in conjunction with this data path feature, conveniently lets you store your working files apart from other system users.

-To add a user, click the Add New button and enter the user name.
+To add a user, click the Add New button and enter the user name in the window that appears.
+Another window will appear to enter a password for the new user.
+Enter the password, or leave the text empty if no password is desired.
 To delete a user, click the Delete button next to the user's name and confirm the action.